Norman Black

-Norman Augustus Black (born November 12, 1957) is an American former professional basketball player who played in the CBA, NBA, and PBA.
-He's the current head coach for the Meralco Bolts.
+Norman Augustus Black (born November 12, 1957) is the current Consultant to the San Beda University Red Lions Basketball team playing in the NCAA Philippines.
+He is a former professional basketball player who played in the CBA, NBA, and PBA.
+He's the former head coach for the Meralco Bolts.

 He has since settled in the Philippines.
 He is also a former head coach of the San Miguel Beermen, Mobiline Phone Pals, Pop Cola 800s, Sta.
 Lucia Realtors and Talk 'N Text Tropang Texters.
 He has also coached the Ateneo Blue Eagles in the UAAP.
 During his playing career, his moniker was Mr. 100%.

 Career

 High school, college, NBA and CBA career

 Black played high school basketball for the Cardinal Gibbons School in Baltimore where he graduated in 1975.
 He then played for Saint Joseph's College in Pennsylvania from 1975 to 1979, averaging 17 points per game in his playing career.
 Black later played in Continental Basketball Association from 1979 to 1982 for the Lancaster Red Roses and the Philadelphia Kings.
 He also played for the Detroit Pistons in the National Basketball Association, but played only three games in the 1980–81 season, averaging 2.7 points per game.